 10 Major Warning Signs of Depression

 Depression is one of the most frequent medical diagnoses.
-It's a mood disorder that paralyzes your life and closes the doors to your happiness.
-Why is it so common nowadays?
-Pressure at work, feeling alone, family problems, lack of personal space, low quality of life...
+It's a mood disorder that paralyses your life and closes the doors to your happiness.
+Why is it so common nowadays and what are the symptoms?

 There are many things that can lead to depression, and it’s also a very personal illness.
 Remember that no depression is the same and that not everyone processes emotions or problems in the same way.
 But that doesn’t mean you can’t learn to spot the warning signs of depression.